ariesArch/saya-web/README.md

 # build for production and launch server
 yarn build

+# check for eslint errors (this also runs pre-commit)
+yarn lint
 ```

 For detailed explanation on how things work, check out [Next.js docs](https://nextjs.org/docs/getting-started).